The Femmes Invisible Database

 Type: TFI if she's out of uniform

-Disappearing in: Fantastic Four, comic magazine published by Marvel Comics Group, 1961-present, played by Rebecca Staab in 1994 movie directed by Oley Sassone, and played by Jessica Alba in 2005 movie directed by Tim Story
+Disappearing in: Fantastic Four, comic magazine published by Marvel Comics Group, 1961-present, played by Rebecca Staab in 1994 movie directed by Oley Sassone, played by Jessica Alba in 2005 movie directed by Tim Story, played by Kate Mara in 2015 movie directed by Josh Trank

 How she got that way: Exposed to cosmic radiation during space travel